 Can current users continue to use the existing version of these clients?

 Yes.
-As long as the app is not uninstalled, current users can continue to use the Windows Mobile, Blackberry, and the Windows 8 clients as is.
+As long as the application is not uninstalled, current users can continue to use the Windows Mobile, Blackberry, and the Windows 8 clients as is.

 Will we fix any bugs or defects associated with these platforms?